-The typ, min, and max [Ramp] values are taken from typ, min, and max buffer measurements.
+The Typical, Minimum, and Maximum [Ramp] values are taken from Typical, Minimum, and Maximum buffer measurements.
 They are not necessarily sorted by dV, dt, or dV/dt.
-Although the progression from min to max usually has dV increasing and dt decreasing, the correct order is actually determined by the test conditions used, the same conditions used to derive typ/min/max I-V tables.
+Although the progression from Minimum to Maximum usually has dV increasing and dt decreasing, the correct order is actually determined by the test conditions used, the same conditions used to derive typ/min/max I-V tables.